 Gutters and Roof Cleaning

-Before the first snow fall, make sure leaf and debris are cleaned off of your roof and gutters.
+Before the first snowfall, make sure leaf and debris are cleaned off of your roof and gutters.
 Even if it has already snowed you can still clean them.
 If you take a day to clean off debris and leaves it’ll be very helpful as now they won’t clog up your gutters and form snow/ice dams when it snows.
 You can also have gutter guards installed after you clean the gutters to make sure your gutters stay clear the rest of the season.
 Clogged gutters can cause water to run into your walls and mold to form.
-This simple home improvement project will help keep your home, gutters and roof in good condition throughout the season.
+This simple home improvement project will help keep your home, gutters, and roof in good condition throughout the season.

-Front and interior doors are one of the most noticeable aspects of any home beside the windows and walls.
+Front and interior doors are one of the most noticeable aspects of any home besides the windows and walls.
 If your doors are starting to look boring it might be time to upgrade and give your home some personality.
 You can have the main entry door replaced with a much more modern and energy efficient one.
 When it comes to the interior doors you can replace those as well with newer upgrades.
-If you like the current doors but just need to give them some personality, that’s possible too, you can add trimming, repaint and accessories.
+If you like the current doors but just need to give them some personality, that’s possible too, you can add trimming, repaint, and accessories.
 For a family home, you can repaint and adorn each bedroom door to reflect the personality of the occupants.

 These are just a few of many home improvement projects that can be completed in the winter.
 For free estimates on home improvement projects, sign up here.